igsl-group/JiraDashboardMigrator/README.md

 - This will output [Object type].Map.json files.
 - You will need to manually inspect the results.
 It is a JSON containing "matched", "conflict" and "unmapped" properties.
 - You should resolve the entries in "conflict" by selecting which Cloud object to use, and add them to "matched".
+- Important object types, e.g. status, issue type, project, custom field, should have all conflicts resolved.
+- Some object types are not possible to match. e.g. Agile Board and Sprint.
+These objects have no uniquely identifiable properties, two sprints can have the exact same properties, making matching impossible.
+But it is not a fatal error if nothing references them.
 ```
 java -jar JiraDashboardMigrator-<version>.jar -c <config.json> -m [-ot <Object types>] [-uc <CSV>] [-em]
 ```